 At Bankrate, we strive to help you make smarter financial decisions.
 To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

 A difference in conditions policy, or DIC, provides insurance coverage for losses otherwise excluded by the underlying policy.
 In some cases, a DIC provides additional limits of coverage beyond what the underlying policy can offer.
 Businesses with commercial properties or international interests are the most likely to benefit from a DIC policy.
 However, private homeowners who can not find coverage from mudslides, earthquakes or other commonly excluded perils may find this additional policy useful to fill coverage gaps.

 What is difference in conditions (DIC) insurance?

-A difference in conditions policy is an insurance policy that can help provide expanded coverage for your home or business if you live in a region that sees regular disasters.
+A difference in conditions policy is an insurance policy that can help provide additional and expanded coverage for your home or business if you live in a region that sees regular disasters.

 How does difference in conditions insurance work?